andreigue/andreigue.github.io/_posts/2025-08-01-trip-to-turkey.md

 Georgia declared its independence on May 26, 1918, and the First Republic of Armenia declared it on May 28, 1918.

 Javakheti's population was overwhelmingly Armenian at that point, but when the Russian forces retreated, Georgian troops swiftly went in and took control.
 The Armenian locals weren't happy, but Armenia couldn’t do anything about it; it was busy fighting the Ottoman invasion of May–June 1918 (which included the famous Battle of Sardarabad in May 21-29).
-If Armenia had lost that battle, there may not have been an Armenia at all.
+If Armenia had lost that battle, there may not have been an Armenia at all today.

 So Georgia in a way took advantage of that situation, and also ended up taking the region of Lori (they claimed that region based on the fact that it was part of the georgian Kingdom of Kartli-Kakheti, which existed before the Russian annexation, from 1762 to 1801).
 In December 1918, there was a short "war" for Lori and Javakheti regions (both of which had Armenian-majority populations.).